Click on Read More and the green links. The Welsh Dragon

 Welsh directors include Richard Marquand (Jagged Edge, Return of the Jedi, Eye of the Needle), Terry Jones (Monty Python’s Life of Brian..), Jane Arden (The Other Side of the Underneath , Anti Clock) and Peter Greenaway (The Draughtsman’s Contract..); though his subjects tend to be more Anglo-Dutch, Tulse Luper Suitcases and The Falls do have clear Welsh links.
 Jane Arden’s The Other Side of Underneath (1972) is an extraordinary claustrophobic and disturbing journey into the minds of female psychiatric patients, not one for the faint hearted or easily offended.

+Scott Barley has been making a name for himself with his independent contemplative films and has been described by Jesse Richards, founder of the Remodernist movement, as the greatest film-maker of the millennial generation.
 Sally El Hosaini was born in Swansea, Wales, of Egyptian Welsh parentage, and raised in Cairo, Egypt; her critically admired London-set My Brother the Devil has won international awards.

 Gareth Evans is a Welsh film director based in Indonesia.
 He is best known for introducing Indonesian traditional martial art, Silat, into world cinema, pairing up with Indonesian martial artist Iko Uwais whom he discovered during the making of a documentary.
 The Raid and The Raid 2 have been rare subtitled successes at the Multilplexes.